-Statutory Sick Pay (also known as SSP) is a payment that your employer is obliged to pay you by law if you have to take time of work due to an illness or injury that stops you from working.
-This payment, which is currently £95.85 a week, is payable for the first 28 weeks of your illness as long as you meet the eligibility criteria, which are:
+Statutory Sick Pay (SSP) is a payment that your employer is obliged to pay you by law if you have to take time of work (sick leave) due to an illness or injury that stops you from working.
+This payment, which is currently £99.35 a week (as of June 2022), is payable for the first 28 weeks of your illness as long as you meet the eligibility criteria, which are:

 If you’re not entitled to SSP, there may be some other benefits available to help support you during your illness or injury such Universal Credit or Employment and Support Allowance (ESA).
 You can use form SSP1 to support your application.